bitzhuwei/CSharpGL/CSharpGL/FontTexture/readme.md

 ![FontBitmapHelper.3_PrintBitmap.cs.png](https://github.com/bitzhuwei/CSharpGL/blob/gh-pages/images/CSharpGL/FontBitmapHelper.3_PrintBitmap.cs.png?raw=true)

 ## what does it look like?
 Here shows what it looks like.
-The image inside of the red rectangle is what we got from FonBitmap.
+The image inside of the red rectangle is what we got from `FontBitmap`.
 ![FontBitmapHelper.3_PrintBitmap.cs.png](https://github.com/bitzhuwei/CSharpGL/blob/gh-pages/images/CSharpGL/FontTexture.jpg?raw=true)